Ever wonder what happens after you file bankruptcy?

 And that can sometimes take years.

 In those situations it is important to have your attorney monitor the case for closing.

-If it does not close within a reasonable time, they should file a Motion with the court to “Abandon” the property back to you.
+If it does not close within a reasonable time, your attorney can file a Motion with the court to “abandon” the property back to you.

 Image courtesy of Wikipedia